coastalcph/histnorm/README.md

 # Historical Text Normalization
-Compiled tools, datasets, and other resources for historical text normalization.
+*Compiled tools, datasets, and other resources for historical text normalization.*

 The resources provided here have originally been used in the following
-publications:
+publication:

 + Marcel Bollmann.
-2018.
-[Normalization of Historical Texts with Neural Network Models](http://www.linguistics.rub.de/forschung/arbeitsberichte/22.pdf). *Bochumer Linguistische Arbeitsberichte*, 22.

-+ Marcel Bollmann.
 2019 (to appear).
 A Large-Scale Comparison of Historical Text Normalization Systems.
 In *Proceedings of NAACL-HLT 2019.*

+If you use an original part of this repository (such as the provided scripts or the previously unpublished dataset splits), I would appreciate if you cite the above-mentioned publication.
+If you use one of the referenced datasets and/or tools, please remember to (also) cite these accordingly.

+For further reading, a lot of additional details and background information can also be found in:

++ Marcel Bollmann.
+2018.
+[Normalization of Historical Texts with Neural Network Models](http://www.linguistics.rub.de/forschung/arbeitsberichte/22.pdf). *Bochumer Linguistische Arbeitsberichte*, 22.

 ## Datasets